Michigan left: United States

 North Carolina has been implementing Michigan lefts along US 17 in the southeastern part of the state, outside Wilmington.
 In 2015, a Michigan left was constructed at the intersection of Poplar Tent Road and Derita Road in the Charlotte suburb of Concord.

 Columbus, Ohio introduced a Michigan left at the intersection of SR 161 and Strawberry Farms Boulevard in 2012.

 At least two Michigan lefts have existed in Texas.
 One was located at the intersection of Fondren Road and Bellaire Boulevard in Houston from the 1980s through 2007, when it was replaced with conventional left-turn lanes.
 Another was built in mid-2010 in Plano at the intersection of Preston Road and Legacy Drive.
 In January 2014, the city announced plans to revert the turn to a traditional intersection as a result of drivers' confusion.
 A section of State Highway 71 east of Austin-Bergstrom International Airport at FM 973 in Austin, Texas did have a signalized Michigan U-turn that was constructed in 2014—this was a temporary fix until the SH71 tollway over SH130 (including the re-routing of FM973) was completed in early 2016.
 There are multiple Michigan left turns currently being used along US 281 north of Loop 1604 in San Antonio.
 These were adopted as a short-term solution for traffic issues as development expanded north, but will likely be phased out as US 281 is elevated.

+In 2024, Virginia instituted a Michigan turn at the intersection of Fredericksburg Rd. and US 29 in Greene County.

 The city of Draper, Utah, a suburb of Salt Lake City, announced in 2011 that it would be building Utah's first "ThrU Turn" at the intersection of 12300 South and State Street, just off Interstate 15 through Salt Lake County.
 Construction began in summer 2011 and was completed in fall 2011.
 Other similar intersections were implemented in South Jordan and Layton.